helium/HIP/0024-reward-splitting.md

 # Motivation
 [motivation]: #motivation

 The Helium blockchain is currently designed to pay out HNT rewards to a single wallet.
-This design is problematic whenever the work to deploy a hotspot is done by multiple people as the HNT needs to be split up equitably between several wallets.
-The current workarounds for this problem require more trust, time, energy, and resources than necessary which is detrimental to the Helium Network's growth.
+This design can be problematic whenever the work or resources necessary to deploy a hotspot are provided by multiple people as the HNT may need to be split up equitably between several wallets.
+Many of the workarounds for this problem require more trust, time, energy, technical expertise, or resources than is desirable.
 The ability to split rewards on-chain would resolve this issue by eliminating the need for these workarounds entirely.

-This transaction would also catalyze network growth by enabling increased network investment by means of hotspot securitization.
+An additional motivation for rewards_split_v1 is the potential securitization of hotspots.
 Hotspot owners would be able to sell a percentage of their hotspot to investors in order to raise cash to either upgrade their current hotspot or to purchase an additional hotspot.
 In a similar fashion, an owner with 100 hotspots that are yet to be deployed could sell a bundled percentage of their fleet in order to hedge their deployment risk.

 # Stakeholders